jhpyle/docassemble/_docs/objects.md

 template that refers to variables that you decide you don't actually want to use.
 If your interview simply sets those variables to `DAEmpty`, your template will not trigger an error.

+The `DAEmpty` object is not a type of `DAObject`.

+Optionally, you can use a different textual representation than the empty string `''`.
+If you initialize the object as `DAEmpty(str='not applicable')`, then `'not applicable'` will be used in place of the empty string.

 ## <a name="DACatchAll"></a>`DACatchAll`